-Fighting heart disease in womenFebruary 3rd, 2012 in Health
+Fighting heart disease in womenFebruary 3, 2012 By Deborah Wolbrette in Medicine & Health / Health

 Heart disease is still the No. 1 killer of women, but 80 percent of heart disease is preventable.
 Although the majority of heart attacks occur in the ten years after menopause, the disease process starts much earlier.
 If a woman can keep her risks for cardiac disease low before the age of 50, then there is a good chance she can avoid heart disease.

 Lifestyle changes to help prevent heart disease are worthwhile at any age, but are certainly more beneficial if begun early in life.
 The American Heart Association has proposed seven steps to help reduce your lifetime risk of heart disease:

 These are all risk factors you can control or your doctor can treat.
 Physical fitness helps women lead longer higher quality lives.
 The American Heart Association recommends at least 150 minutes of moderate intensity exercise, or 75 minutes of aerobic exercise per week.
 Even young, active women need a regular exercise routine.
 As women age, it is important to keep moving: Exercise has many health benefits, including reducing the risk of diabetes and hypertension.

 Eating a healthy diet is important for women of all ages.
 Foods should be low in saturated and trans fat, cholesterol, sodium and added sugars.
 Your diet should also include fruits, vegetables, whole grains, low-fat dairy products, and lean meat, fish and skinless chicken.